Complete ionization for a non-autonomous point interaction model in d = 2: Introduction

 where, at any fixed time $t$, the operator $H(t)$ is formally given by

 with $\alpha:\R\to\C$.
 The precise definition of the Hamiltonian $H(t)$ is given in Section \ref{sec:model} (see also Remark \ref{rem:delta}).

 Our main purpose is to establish complete ionization for the evolution of \eqref{eq:formal_equation}.
 More precisely, we start by proving (Theorem \ref{teo:wp}) global well-posedness of the Cauchy problem associated with \eqref{eq:formal_equation}, under general assumptions on $\alpha$ and on the initial datum.
 Then, in the so called \emph{monochromatic} case (i.e., $\alpha(t)$ as in \eqref{eq:monochrom}), we investigate the asymptotic behavior of the \emph{survival probability} of the $L^2$-normalized bound state associated with the sole eigenvalue of $H(0)$, denoted throughout by $\varphi_\alpha$.
-That is, we study the behavior of $\left|\braket{\varphi_{\alpha}}{\psi(t,\cdot)}\right|$, as $t\to+\infty$, where $\braket{\cdot}{\cdot}$ denotes the scalar product of $L^2(\R^2)$ and $\psi(t,\cdot)$ is the solution of \eqref{eq:formal_equation} with $\psi(0,\cdot)=\varphi_\alpha$.
-In particular, we show that the survival probability vanishes, as $t\to+\infty$, and establish an upper bound on its decay rate (Theorem \ref{teo:cion}).
+That is, we study the behavior of $\left|\braket{\varphi_{\alpha}}{\psi(t,\cdot)}\right|^2$, as $t\to+\infty$, where $\braket{\cdot}{\cdot}$ denotes the scalar product of $L^2(\R^2)$ and $\psi(t,\cdot)$ is the solution of \eqref{eq:formal_equation} with $\psi(0,\cdot)=\varphi_\alpha$.
+In particular, we show that the survival probability vanishes, as $t\to+\infty$, and establish its decay rate up to lower order terms (Theorem \ref{teo:cion}).